 The London Centre was founded in 1951, and is the second oldest association after Manchester.
-It currently has 200 members drawn from across London and surrounding areas.
+It currently has around 200 members drawn from across London and surrounding areas.

 Our objectives are to promote and support the work of the National Trust both nationally and locally and to arrange social activities making membership more enjoyable.
 In practice, we concentrate on the latter and, while doing this, manage to donate some thousands of pounds each year to the National Trust.

 Our main activities are visits by public transport to places of interest in and around London, some not accessible to the general public.
 We also arrange coach trips to National Trust and other properties and an annual holiday.
 Our fortnightly rambles are normally no more than six miles, with a convivial lunch stop and the opportunity to leave early if required.

 Surplus arising from our events enables us to donate to National Trust projects.
 Some donations respond to national appeals such as Enterprise Neptune; some directly to properties in our London and South-East Region, for example Rainham Hall for the re-launch of the house and garden, to Ham House for picture restoration and the gardens and to Ightham Mote for the “Game of Bowls” appeal.

 We try to support the Trust’s work with children; in 2016 our donation to Woolsthorpe Manor (Isaac Newton’s House near Grantham) was for costumes for visitors and guides.
 This last donation was prompted by an enjoyable visit on our Centre holiday.
 Other holidays have stimulated support for projects as diverse as an organ at Erdigg, umbrellas and deckchairs for Tyntesfield, and a Victorian glasshouse at Quarry Bank at Styal in Cheshire.

 You no longer have to be a member of the National Trust to be welcomed at the London Centre.
 Our members come from all areas of London and its surroundings.
 We have a wide variety of backgrounds with a range of interests including history, art, gardens and many more.
 Our programme of visits and events is designed to reflect this.